-Cross-registration with the Schools of Business, Education, and Continuing Studies
+Cross-registration with the Schools of Business & Society, Education, and Continuing Studies

-Full-time, upper-division Arts and Sciences students may cross-register for School of Business, School of Education, or School of Continuing Studies courses with the permission of their academic advisors.
-Students may register for one School of Business, Education, or Continuing Studies course per term.
+Full-time, upper-division Arts and Sciences students may cross-register for School of Business & Society, School of Education, or School of Continuing Studies courses with the permission of their academic advisors.
+Students may register for one School of Business & Society, Education, or Continuing Studies course per term.
 No more than 12 cross-registration credits can be applied toward a baccalaureate degree.

 Full-time Student Load

 All undergraduates must pursue full-time studies unless admitted to Special Status.
 The normal load for undergraduates is 16-semester credits.
 When registration falls below 12 credits, students are not eligible to participate in certain extracurricular activities, such as athletics, and jeopardize their financial aid status.

 Students who wish to take more than 19 credits in a semester or more than 3 credits in a May Term must submit a petition to the Dean’s Office prior to overload enrollment; credit totals include all credits taken, both internally at the University of Redlands and externally at other institutions.
 Students who are approved will be charged tuition for all excess credits.
 For more information, see the College of Arts and Sciences Tuition and Fees chapter of this Catalog.